 The Shannon Door has long been a Mt.
 Washington Valley mainstay, attracting generations of locals and newbies with a laid back, fun atmosphere.
 After 60 years serving the community, it’s no wonder they’ve nailed down one of the best après ski experiences in the state.

-Stacey Jane’s, Hampton’s favorite down and dirty dive.
+Charlie's Tap House, Hampton’s favorite down and dirty dive.
 Come for the cocktails, stay for the dancing, darts, beer pong, karaoke, and wildly fun crowd.

 With a selection of 47 tap beers, half of which frequently rotate, Olde Kilkenny Pub addresses New Hampshire’s love of craft draughts.
 Grab a pint and a Texas Grilled Cheese and post up to watch a game, shoot some pool, or just relax.